henry9836/EZNetworking/README.md

 To make a framework that can be intergrated with projects easily and work on multiple platforms out of the box

 ### What the Project Can Currently Do
-Performs A Handshake
+- Performs A Handshake
-Currently can send a messages between linux and windows
+- Currently can send messages between linux and windows